 Second Harvest launches the Healthy Pantry Initiative.

-The Coronavirus Pandemic (COVID-19) hit the US in December 2019 and by March 2020 if influenced every aspect of Second Harvest’s regular operation.
-Throughout the pandemic, Second Harvest never closed the doors once.
+The Coronavirus Pandemic (COVID-19) struck the US in December 2019 and by March 2020, it influenced every aspect of Second Harvest’s regular operation.
+Throughout the pandemic, Second Harvest never closed the doors.

 In the months following the March 2020 COVID-19 lockdown, Second Harvest saw a 26 percent increase in need in the community.